-Elizabeth S. Balfour is a litigator and works out of the firm's Del Mar Heights (Northern San Diego) office.
+Elizabeth S. Balfour is a litigator and healthcare attorney and works out of the firm's Del Mar Heights (Northern San Diego) office.

 •AV Rated, Martindale-Hubbell

 •Rated one of the Top Lawyers in Healthcare by San Diego Magazine, 2014

 •2010 Recipient of Lawyers Club of San Diego's Community Service Award for exemplary leadership and dedication to serving the under-represented in the San Diego and cross-border communities

 •2007 Recipient of the San Diego County Bar Association's Service to the Bar Award for extraordinary contributions towards the mission of the Bar Association